Kurtm36/rock-spock/README.md

 ### Solved Bugs

 - I encountered a bug where the rounds played were incrementing more than I needed it to .
-This was due to another varible incrementing I did not see .
+This was due to the another varible incrementing It I did not see .

 - Issue with favicon not showing : Fixed this by removing the favicon from the assets folder.